Aristides Atelier

 Overview:

 This program guides students from foundational drawing techniques, such as block-in and measured drawing, through advanced composition and value pattern understanding, to the intricate study of form through light and shadow.
-It transitions into painting with a focus on value, form, and color temperature, culminating in practical applications in still life and an exploration of historical palettes.
+It transitions into painting with a focus on value, form, and color temperature, culminating in practical applications in still life.
 Each step is designed to build upon the last, fostering a deep and nuanced understanding of art, enabling students to create more complex and refined works.

 Structure: